-Source Note 32: Cash flow information AASB 1060.20, 28 and 31(e) 2022 (\$) 2021 (\$) Cash and cash equivalents AASB 1060.88 Cash and cash equivalents reported in the statement of cash flows includes the following: Cash on hand and demand deposits 1,854,068 1,820,914 Bank overdraft - Cash and cash equivalents at the end of the year 1,854,068 1,820,914 AASB 1060.89 Included in the amount of cash and cash equivalents at 30 June 2022 is a \$10,000 security deposit (2021: \$5,000) in relation to the group's service contracts.
-This amount is not available for use by the group.
-Non-cash transactions AASB 1060.86 During the financial year, the group entered into the following n- financing transactions (which are not included in the statement g and (a) The group commenced a new lease of plant and equipment resulting in the recognition of additional lease assets of \$75, lease liabilities of \$75,000 (\$2021: \$nil). • (b) [Outline details of other non-cash investing and financing tra ınsactions].
-Components of cash and cash equivalents AASB 1060.88 Components of cash and cash equivalents An entity shall present the components of cash and cash equivalents and shall present a reconciliation of the amounts presented in the statement of cash flows to the equivalent items presented in the statement of financial position.
-However, an entity is not required to present this reconciliation if the amount of cash and cash equivalents presented in the statement of cash flows is identical to the amount similarly described in the statement of financial position.
+Source Note 32: Cash flow information AASB 1060.20, 28, 31(e) 2022 (\$) 2021 (\$) Cash and cash equivalents AASB 1060.88 Cash and cash equivalents reported in the statement of cash flows includes the following: Cash on hand and demand deposits 1,854,068 1,820,914 Bank overdraft - - Cash and cash equivalents at the end of the year 1,854,068 1,820,914 AASB 1060.89 Included in the amount of cash and cash equivalents at 30 June deposit (2021: \$5,000) in relation to the group's service contract available for use by the group. , Non-cash transactions AASB 1060.86 During the financial year, the group entered into the following non-cash investing and financing transactions (which are not included in the statement of cash flows): (a) The group commenced a new lease of plant and equipment resulting in the recognition of additional lease assets of \$75 lease liabilities of \$75,000 (\$2021: \$nil). • (b) [Outline details of other non-cash investing and financing tro ansactions].
+Components of cash and cash equivalents AASB 1060.88 An entity shall present the components of cash and cash equiv- reconciliation of the amounts presented in the statement of cas items presented in the statement of financial position.
+However to present this reconciliation if the amount of cash and cash equiv- statement of cash flows is identical to the amount similarly desc- financial position. th flows to the eq r, an entity is not uivalents present uivalent required ted in the